What types of organizations does the Alden Trust support?

 What if the applicant has multiple proposal ideas to submit for funding?

-It may be beneficial for a prospective applicant in this circumstance to discuss the options with an Alden Trustee in advance of submitting an application.
+It may be beneficial for a prospective applicant in this circumstance to discuss the options with the Trustees in advance of submitting an application.
 Email your options to the Trust if you would like guidance regarding which has the greatest chance of success.

 Does the Alden Trust make site visits to applicant or recipient institutions?